iArcanic/irsm-cw2/executive-report.md

 - Implementation of Center for Internet Security (CIS) benchmark recommendations based on the specific OS being used for servers, network devices, and so on
 - Removal and disabling of unused services, protocols, and ports based on results of a technical risk assessment
-- Consistent and regular patches from credible and well known sources only
+- Consistent and regular patches from credible and official sources only, such as Microsoft
 - Following the Change Management Policy when business needs require deviations from established baselines
 - Reliable security logging, auditing, monitoring, and informative documentation on activities of IT components
+- Using built-in Microsoft security configurations and server templates

 Aligning secure baseline configurations with industry standard recommendations will help in remediating vulnerabilities that could potentially be exploited.